 The quantum of tourist inflow to the islands is a testimony of how safe tourists feel in the islands.
 These islands are one of the safest places to live/travel in the country.

 Andaman is not known for its vegetarian cuisine but with the inflow of tourists, vegetarian food has become easily available.
-So YES, if you are a vegetarian travelling to the island, you need not worry.
+So YES, if you are a vegetarian traveling to the island, you need not worry.
 In fact, there are a few vegetarian restaurants we recommend.

 International dialing is available from most major hotels and ISTD booths in the markets.
 To make an international call, dial 00 followed by the Country Code followed by the Area Code followed by the Phone Number.
 Services tend to be reliable.
 Internet is available, though not as widely as in many other tourist areas and the connection is reputed to be very slow, but there is hope that things will improve in the next season.
 Roaming mobile signal is available in Port Blair but may be erratic on other islands.
 If you are planning to buy a new SIM card, we suggest you opt for BSNL as it has the best connectivity on the islands.

-Given the fact that the Andaman’s has a mix of different religions, almost all festivals celebrated in mainland India including but not limited to Christmas, New Year, Diwali, Eid and Easter are celebrated here.
+Given the fact that the Andaman’s has a mix of different religions, almost all festivals celebrated in mainland India including but not limited to Christmas, New Year, Diwali, Eid, and Easter are celebrated here.
 However, the biggest festival here is the ‘Durga Pooja’ due to the number of Bengalis on the islands.

 The Andaman Islands is a very relaxed place so the rules are simple as well.
 Act with respect and decorum, dress appropriately (especially away from the beach), and as anywhere, always ask permission before taking photographs of the local population.
 A beach destination does not mean that the locals are used to seeing women in revealing swimwear.
 Please be sensitive to the traditions of the locals and cover up when in areas where locals are present like jetty areas and village markets.
 Having said that, we would like to stress that the Andaman’s is a remote place and although the people are casual, one should not expect the kind of comfort or the level of service that is expected of a hotel/resort in mainland India.